jczars/Pollen_classification_view/README.md

 | myrtus        | -          | 786     |
 | oxalis        | -          | 131     |

+The remaining results of this phase can be found in the Results section, sub-section 4.1 Results of dataset separation by views.

 [Table of contentes](#table-of-contents)

 ## Interpretation of Phase 2

+The results of Phase 2 are presented in sub-section 4.2 Classification results of datasets separated by Views, and the experimental results are stored in the results/phase2 folder.
+To evaluate the results, pay close attention to the structure of the results folders.
+An illustration of this structure is provided in [Description of Key Folders](#description-of-Key-Folders)

-## 4. Classification Report for DenseNet201 (k=1, Equatorial View)
+## Classification Report for DenseNet201 (k=1, Equatorial View)

-This section presents the results obtained using the DenseNet201 classifier on the **k=1 fold** with **equatorial views**.
-The evaluation includes training performance metrics, a boxplot of prediction probabilities, a confusion matrix, and a classification report.
+This section presents **illustrative results** obtained using the DenseNet201 classifier on the k=1-fold with **equatorial views**.
+The evaluation includes training performance metrics, a box plot of prediction probabilities, a confusion matrix, and a detailed classification report.

-### 4.1 Training Metrics
+### Training Metrics
 The following graph illustrates the **loss and accuracy** progression during training:

 ![Training Loss and Accuracy](images/Test_0_0_DenseNet201_TrainLoss_k1.jpg)

-### 4.2 Prediction Confidence Analysis
+### Prediction Confidence Analysis
 The boxplot below displays the **distribution of prediction probabilities** for correctly classified samples:

 ![Boxplot of Prediction Probabilities](/images/Test_0_0_DenseNet201_boxplot_k1.jpg)

-### 4.3 Confusion Matrix
+### Confusion Matrix
 The confusion matrix generated from the test dataset classification is shown below:

 ![Confusion Matrix](images/Test_0_0_DenseNet201_mat_conf_k1.jpg)

-### 4.4 Classification Report
+### Classification Report
 The table below presents detailed metrics for each class:

 |    Class     | Precision | Recall | F1-Score | Support |